v3io/tutorials/README.md

 - [Unique data-layer architecture](https://www.iguazio.com/docs/intro/latest-release/architecture/)
 - [Creating and deploying Nuclio functions with Python and Jupyter Notebook](https://github.com/nuclio/nuclio-jupyter/blob/master/README.md)

-A good place to start your development is with the platform [tutorial Jupyter notebooks](https://github.com/v3io/tutorials).
+A good place to start your development is with the platform [tutorial Jupyter notebooks](https://github.com/v3io/tutorials), which are available in the home directory of the platform's Jupyter Notebook service; see especially the [getting-started examples](getting-started/collect-n-explore.ipynb) and full [use-case demo applications](demos/README.ipynb).

-- The [**getting-started**](getting-started/collect-n-explore.ipynb) directory contains information and code examples to help you quickly get started using the platform.
-- The [**demos**](demos/README.ipynb) directory contains full end-to-end use-case application demos.
+You can find a tutorials overview in the [Jupyter Notebook Basics](#jupyter-notebook-basics) section of this document.

 <a id="data-science-workflow"></a>
 ## Data Science Workflow